x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 ### validFrom

 *String* *nullable*.
-The validFromDate indicates the inclusive start time indicating the validity of the information in the data.
+The validFrom indicates the inclusive start time indicating the validity of the information in the data.

     "validFrom": "2012-01-01T10:00:00Z"

 ### validTo

 *String* *nullable*.
-The validToDate indicates the inclusive end time indicating the validity of the information in the data.
+The validTo indicates the inclusive end time indicating the validity of the information in the data.

     "validTo": "2013-01-01T10:00:00Z"